shockman-epstein-downie/cs4550-shockman-epstein-downie/README.md

-"# cs4550-shockman-epstein-downie"
-"# cs4550-shockman-epstein-downie"
+#CS4550 Webdev Project

-"This repository is a project requiremnet for the final project in Northeastern's CS4550 - Web development Course"
+This repository is a project requiremnet for the final project in Northeastern's CS4550 - Web development Course